contagon/handbook/handbook/32-repentance-and-membership-councils.md

 ### 32.4.5 Reporting to Government Authorities

-Repentance of some sins requires a person to report to government authorities if he or she has broken a civil law.
-Bishops and stake presidents encourage members to follow the law and report such matters.
-They also counsel members to obtain competent legal advice when reporting.
+Some people who are repenting have broken civil or criminal laws.
+In some cases, government authorities are not aware of this.
+Bishops and stake presidents encourage members to follow the law and report such matters when required.
+Leaders also counsel members to obtain competent legal advice when reporting.
 The Church’s policy is to obey the law.

 In many places, priesthood leaders are required by law to report some illegal behaviors of which they become aware.
 For example, some states and countries require that child abuse be reported to law enforcement authorities.